dqops/dqo/docs/reference/yaml/RuleDefinitionYaml.md

 ___

+## ParameterDefinitionsListSpec
+List of parameter definitions - the parameters for custom sensors or custom rules.

+___

 ## RuleDefinitionYaml
 Custom rule specification that describes the configuration of a python module with the rule code (additional parameters).